yann-rabasse/SQL-exercice-Aggregations-Date-Functions/1) Data Request - Circle Inventory Management.md

-# Data Exploration and Cleaning
+# Data Request - CIRCLE Inventory Management

 ## Objective:
 The objective of this exercise is to query Circle’s stock data in SQL.